Generative AI

 As a recent Chronicle feature on generative artificial intelligence declared, “the future is here.”
 We continue to watch our world adjust to the rapid emergence, adoption, and evolution of AI technologies.
 Institutions of higher learning must recognize and respond to the fact that students have already integrated AI into their educational toolset and are finding new applications for it every day.

 At Harvard Divinity School, we have the great benefit of community members committed to the pressing task of staying abreast of the latest technological developments and the best pedagogical and scholarly practices.
-David Lamberth has been serving on the University committee exploring the implications of AI for teaching, Terrence Johnson has been serving on the University committee considering its effect on scholarship, Kristin Anderson has been serving on the University committee charged with examining its organizational and administrative uses, while Dan Hawkins and our whole Information Technology team are working to ensure we have the knowledge and the computing infrastructure to remain current with an everchanging landscape.
+David Lamberth has been serving on the University committee exploring the implications of AI for teaching, Terrence Johnson has been serving on the University committee considering its effect on scholarship, Kristen Anderson has been serving on the University committee charged with examining its organizational and administrative uses, while Dan Hawkins and our whole Information Technology team are working to ensure we have the knowledge and the computing infrastructure to remain current with an everchanging landscape.

 I am profoundly grateful for their work and I am acutely aware of its urgency.
 This collective community effort is reflected in our current policy documents, available here.
 Please familiarize yourselves with them and carefully consider their recommendations.